abhijain565aj/eYRC-Tasks-GeoGuide/README.md

 # Task-2B

 - **Task Overview**: The goal of this task is to classify various events such as 'combat', 'destroyed building', 'fire', 'humanitarian aid', and 'military vehicles' from input images using a deep learning model (ResNet18).
-This classification helps in recognizing key events from satellite imagery.
+This classification helps in recognizing the key events from satellite imagery.

 - **Model Training and Testing**: A ResNet18 model is fine-tuned with a custom classifier using a dataset of images representing different events.
 The trained model is then used to classify new images by loading the trained weights and returning the predicted event name.